Antwann03/BEATBOX-ECE-425-Final-Project/README.md

 <h1>Introduction</h1>

 <hr><p>The Keil uVision5 project files for my BEATBOX project, created for the Fall 2024 ECE 425 (Microprocessor Systems) course, are available in this repository.
-The project makes use of the TM4C123GXL LaunchPad, including a rotary encoder, 16x2 LCD, and a piezo buzzer to create an interactive system in which users may pick and play different tunes.
+The project makes use of the TM4C123GXL LaunchPad, including a rotary encoder, 16x2 LCD, and a magnetic buzzer to create an interactive system in which users may pick and play different tunes.

 <p>Performed By:</p>
 <ul>